mahmoudnafifi/HistoGAN/README.md

 </p>

 The generated image share a similar appearance with the input image, but it is for a different person!
-We can apply a simple post-processing upsampling step to pass colors information from the generated image to our input image:
+We can apply a simple post-processing upsampling step to pass the colors from the generated image to our input image: